ion-ml/foa/ASSIGNMENT_ANSWERS.md

 > Discuss the results given in the paper

+For the chosen algorithmic combination of Chebyshev chaotic maps and Sum of Squares, Mitic, Vukovic, Petrovic and Miljkoiv (2015) found (within their Figure 8) that the average distance between the swarm and the food (per iteration) decreased rapidly within the first (approximately) `10` iterations.
+This finding has been reproduced by the novel algorithm (as discussed in Question 6).

+For a batch of `50` trials, Mitic, Vukovic, Petrovic and Miljkoiv (2015) found that each one was successful.
+Thsi finding has not been produced by the novel algorithm.
+However, please see Question 4.d for further information about the benchmark criterion by the novel algorithm.

 ---

 ### Q 4.a

 > Explain your approach towards the reproduction of the algorithm of the paper:

 The approach taken to reproduce the algorithm described by Mitic, Vukovic, Petrovic and Miljkoiv (2015) was motivated by portability.
 Consequently, the code associated with this assignment has been written in JavaScript.
-This means that it can be run within any web browser.
+This means that it can be run within any JavaScript enabled web browser.
 Thus, potential compatibility problems that might have arisen had the algorithm been written in a specific server side language have been avoided.

 In order to load the algorithm, open the following HTML page `dist/index.html` within a browser.
 The resulting page will display a form with fields representing the algorithm's parameters.
 The fields have default values for the Chebyshev chaotic map / Sum Squares combination.
 Modify the parameters as required.
 Then click the `run` button and the results should be printed at the bottom of the page.